-Radium-223 dichloride has shown significant anti-tumor activity in phase II and phase III studies in subjects with bone predominant metastatic CRPC and in the phase II metastatic breast cancer study.
+Radium-223 dichloride has shown significant antitumor activity in phase II and phase III trials in subjects with bone predominant metastatic CRPC and in the phase II metastatic breast cancer study.

 The safety profile and tolerability for radium-223 dichloride appear to be acceptable in this study population.